PoliBa-Space-Program/iris/README.md

 ### Comments
 To create a single line comment use `#`.
 ```
-version 23.1.3 # This is a comment
+version 23.1.3; # This is a comment

 # And this is another comment
-package Something
+package Something;
 ```

 ## File format